cmurray-astro/CNN_forthe_CNM/README.md

 # CNN_forthe_CNM

-Repository for useful software from the paper: "Extracting the cold neutral medium from HI emission with deep learning: Implications for Galactic foregrounds at high latitude" by Claire E. Murray, J.E.G.
-Peek and Chang-Goo Kim (2020 ApJ submitted)
+Repository for software from the paper: "Extracting the cold neutral medium from HI emission with deep learning: Implications for Galactic foregrounds at high latitude" by Claire E. Murray, J.E.G.
+Peek and Chang-Goo Kim (2020 ApJ submitted).
+All required data files are downloaded from remote dropbox into the data/ folder as part of the workflow.

 The following dependencies are used to run the Jupyter Notebook (including latest tested versions):